 - ibis budget Rotterdam The Hague Airport is a bit more pocket-friendly and it’s 10 minutes by car to the zoo.

 - Mr. Lewis is a boutique hotel that’s only 10 minutes by car to the zoo.
-Walking would take you about +/-25 minutes.
+Walking would take you about 25 minutes.

 If you want to know where else you can stay in Rotterdam, please read our full review and recommendations for hotels in Rotterdam.

 Have you ever been to Arnhem or are you planning to visit soon?
 Share your experience and questions in the comments section down the page.
 We’d love to hear from you!